 Liberty Mutual is another nationwide lender that frequently offers rates among the lowest in the industry.
 Liberty Mutual’s low rates for renter’s insurance policies run neck and neck with State Farm, so customers looking for the lowest rates possible should get a quote from both agencies.

-Liberty Mutual’s annual rates for renter’s insurance average just $233, making the company an excellent choice for renters in search of the cheapest policies, especially college students and young professionals.
+Liberty Mutual’s annual rates for renter’s insurance are low, making the company an excellent choice for renters in search of the cheapest policies, especially college students and young professionals.

 Pros and Cons